-I’ve used several different methods for big batch freezer meal cooking.
+I’ve used several different methods for big-batch freezer meal cooking.
 Some involved doubling and freezing one recipe at a time as I made dinner.
 Others required spending a whole day in the kitchen with 1-3 other people and divvying up the dinners at the end.
 Each one worked well for different reasons at different times.
-These days, I usually just stash a meal in the freezer when I have the time or the desire.

-If you’re tired of the same ol’, same ol’ when it comes to making dinner, this might be a fresh idea for you: meal swaps.
+If you’re tired of the same ol’, same ol’ when it comes to making dinner, this might be a fresh idea for you: Freezer Meal Swaps.

 Last July, my sisters and I were hanging out on my deck, talking and flipping through magazines.
 I stumbled across an article on meal swaps in an old issue of Real Simple.
 I immediately turned to my sister Gretchen and told her, “You should try this!”